cloudymax/kubevirt-community-stack/rke2/README.md

 ## Networking

+- [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni) is enabled via RKE2 configuration and allows attaching additional network interfaces to pod using a `NetworkAttachmentDefinition`.

 - Nodes are connected to a [Wireguard](https://www.wireguard.com/) VPN (we are using [Netmaker](https://www.netmaker.io/)).

 - Each node has a virtual `wg0` ethernet device which Cilium is configured to attach to.